ozguryazilimas/wp-postane/admin-menu-editor/readme.txt

 3. Re-ordering menu items via drag and drop

 == Changelog ==

+= 1.9.6 =
+* Added an option to disable WPML support.
+* Fixed a minor WP 5.5 compatibility issue where some of the boxes shown on the menu settings page were displayed incorrectly.
+* Fixed a bug where hidden plugins were still visible under "Dashboard -> Updates" and were included in the number of updates shown in the admin menu, Toolbar and other places.
+* Fixed a conflict with WP Job Manager where activating Admin Menu Editor made the hidden "Dashboard -> Setup" menu visible.
+* Fixed a browser warning about cookies using "SameSite: None".
+* Fixed a conflict with plugins that use a different, incompatible version of the jquery-cookie library.
+For example: Participants Database Field Group Tabs.
+* Tested with WP 5.5-RC1 and 5.6-alpha.

 = 1.9.5 =
 * Fixed a conflict with Media Ace, Snax and "What's Your Reaction?" plugins where activating Admin Menu Editor would cause a number of previously hidden menu items become visible.